capacitor-community/firebase-crashlytics/README.md

 FirebaseCrashlytics.deleteUnsentReports();
 ```

+## Test your implementation

+[Here](https://firebase.google.com/docs/crashlytics/force-a-crash) you can find more information on how to test the Firebase Crashlytics implementation.
+Among other things, you will find information on how to correctly [adjust the project's debug settings](https://firebase.google.com/docs/crashlytics/force-a-crash?platform=ios#adjust_your_projects_debug_settings) under iOS and how to [test it out](https://firebase.google.com/docs/crashlytics/force-a-crash?platform=ios#test_it_out).

 ## Enable Crashlytics debug logging

 If your forced crash didn't crash, crashed before you wanted it to, or you're experiencing some other issue with Crashlytics, you can enable Crashlytics debug logging to track down the problem.